ari-xb/Project-1-Tic-Tac-Toe/game.md

  1,5,9 [0][4][8]
  3,5,7 [2][4][6]

+# How to host my game on GitHub Pages
+ - create a branch of my master and call it gh-pages
+ - 'git checkout -b (name or 'gh-pages')'
+ -
+ - checkout into gh pages 'git merge master' (if you update the master)

+ask about:
+my else statements not working the ancient tic tac toe "Terni Lapilli"

  check these positions(using comparisons), then declare a winner if true, or else draw, after 9 moves, gameover!
  - need to
  -